Pacific Northwest Bible Quizzing Standard Operating Policies

 All documentation for PNW should be made easily available to all participants in PNW by publication on a web site and a network file sharing system.
 Whenever possible, these documents should be made public.

 The Rules Subcommittee is responsible for overseeing the rules codification of PNW.
-Rules codificiation should begin with the IBQ rule book, accepted as the base set of rules.
-The Rules Subcommittee should then develop a Pacific Northwest Bible Quizzing Rules document that provide overrides and adjustments to the IBQ rules as deemed necessary and appropriate by the Rules Subcommittee.
+Rules codificiation begins with the CBQ rule book, accepted as the governing set of rules.
+The Rules Subcommittee may then develop a Pacific Northwest Bible Quizzing Rules document that provides adjustments to any settings allowed by the rules.

 The following a specific, single-person roles and their responsibilities.
 Any responsibility of any single-person role may be delegated by that person in that role to another person or duly designated subcommittee of the Board of Directors.
 When such delegation occurs, the District Coordinator should be notified.